 Modern Foreign Language Learning Centre

-You can also explore individual buildings - click on the building you would like to explore and use the white circles on the floor to move around the rooms.
-In the bottom left corner you can also click the 'Play' button to experience a continuous virtual walkthrough.
+Take a walk through the St Helen and St Katharine campus – click on the building you would like to explore and use the white circles on the floor to move around the rooms.
+Click the ‘Play’ button in the bottom left corner to experience a continuous virtual walkthrough.

 Have fun exploring St Helen’s in 3D!